Learn to be a Landscape Professional

 Question: How can I learn the Practical Side of Landscaping?

 Answer: The question of practicals is a complex one....There are literally hundreds of different things we do throughout a course such as this.

-The diploma in landscaping is an excellent course, and it can be done anywhere -you do not need to attend practicals or workshops in any particular place at any particular time....BUT ....there is a lot of work that goes well beyond just theory; and the way in which that is tackled can be extremely diverse, and different for every student.
+The Proficiency Award 3 in Landscaping is an excellent course, and it can be done anywhere - you do not need to attend practicals or workshops in any particular place at any particular time....BUT ....there is a lot of work that goes well beyond just theory; and the way in which that is tackled can be extremely diverse, and different for every student.

 Here are just a few examples:

 1. There are a lot of tasks that involve vesting gardens or sites to be landscaped; and observing, conducting surveys , photographing or otherwise recording what is observed, undertaking an analysis etc.